 There are many variations of this recipe.
-For example, if you are fasting from dairy, you can substitute the yogurt with 3/4 cup of orange juice.
-Some add eggs, while others choose to omit them.
+For example, if you are fasting from dairy, you can substitute the yogurt in the recipe with 3/4 cup of orange juice.
+Some recipes contain eggs, while others choose to omit them.
 Orange blossom water may be used in the syrup, but more commonly, rose water is used.
 Most mix the coconut in the batter, still others sprinkle the coconut on top.
 The shape can vary as well.
 Occasionally you’ll see this cake baked in a round pan, and cut into wedges.
 However, traditionally, it’s cut into squares.
-Each square will have one almond in the center.
+Each portion has one almond in the center.

 Semolina Cake Texture

-You might be used to cake having a moist or delicate texture.
-Get that expectation out of your head.
-Semolina cake is very unique, and unlike any cake, you’ve ever had.
-In fact, this cake is quite dense and has a texture that is reminiscent of cornbread.
-That’s right, cornbread, only sweeter and drenched in syrup!
+You might be used to cake having a moist or delicate texture; Get that expectation out of your head.
+Semolina cake is very unique, and unlike any other cake that you’ve had.
+In fact, semolina cake is quite dense and has a texture that is reminiscent of cornbread.
+That’s right, cornbread, only sweeter and drenched in a yummy syrup!

-Semolina cake is usually served alongside a perfectly-brewed, cup of tea, or “chai” as we call it in the Middle East.
+Semolina cake is usually served alongside a perfectly-brewed, cup of tea, or “chai” as it’s called in the Middle East.
 I’m not talking about tea made with a seeped teabag, no thank you!
-I’m referring to loose leaf (earl grey) tea, perfectly seeped, with extra cardamom.
+I’m referring to loose leaf (earl grey) tea, perfectly seeped, with plenty of cardamom.
 I don’t know what it is about cardamom, but it makes everything better in my opinion.
 Chai beautifully complements the dense texture of this cake.
 Try it for yourself to see what the fuss is all about!

-You may also want to try my Orange Cake recipe.
-It’s to die for!
+You may also want to try my mom’s Orange Cake recipe; It’s to die for!